Odia language: Grammar

 Odia retains most of the cases of Sanskrit, though the nominative and vocative have merged (both without a separate marker), as have the accusative and dative.
-There are three genders (masculine, feminine and neuter) and two grammatical numbers (singular and plural).
-The usage of gender is semantic (a bit like in English), i.e. to differentiate male members of a class from female members.
+There are two grammatical numbers (singular and plural).
+There is no grammatical gender, and usage of gender is semantic (a bit like in English), i.e. to differentiate male members of a class from female members.
 There are three tenses coded via affixes (i.e., present, past and future), others being expressed via auxiliaries.